mat-cad/random_forests_estudiants/instruccions.md

 This text explains how to start doing version control for the practicum with [Git](https://git-scm.com/) and [Github](https://git-scm.com/).

-Doing version control is not compulsory but highly recommended for any *team* developing software, even for a single developer.
-Git combined with Github is the most widespread way to do it.
+Doing version control (VC) is not compulsory but highly recommended for any *team* developing software, and even for a developer working in isolation.
+Git combined with Github is the most widespread way to do *distributed* VC.
+Distributed means to share a project files with other programmers which change them simultaneously, the normal way to develop software.
 So, sooner or later you will end up learning, using and maybe enjoying Git + Github, or some other version control tool and platform.

 Play the following short videos to know more:
 -  [What is version control ?](https://git-scm.com/video/what-is-version-control) 6 min.